ChocolateCharlie/sparced-personal-utilities/installation-guide.md

-# SPARCED (non official) installation guide on Ubuntu
+# The SPARCED (Non Official) Installation Guide on Ubuntu
 ---
 Hi! 🌄